nil-two/ltsvp/README.md

 ltsvp
 =====

-Print selected parts of ltsv from each FILE to standard output.
+Print selected parts of LTSV from each FILE to standard output.

 Usage
 -----